Understanding Cymbalta (Duloxetine)

 There have been over 17 million prescriptions written for Cymbalta since the drug appeared on the market in 2006.

-Antidepressants such as Cymbalta can be an effective way to manage certain mental health conditions; however, these drugs also run a high risk of abuse and physical dependence.
-If you think that you or a loved one may be addicted to Cymbalta, contact a dedicated treatment specialist today to learn about your potential treatment options.
+Antidepressants such as Cymbalta can be an effective way to manage certain mental health conditions; however, use of these drugs can also result in abuse and physical dependence.
+If you think that you or a loved one may be addicted to Cymbalta, contact a treatment provider today to learn about potential treatment options.